VaibhavDubey1729/Mad1Project/README.md

-Admin page consists of various statistics related to Influencers, Sponsors, Campaigns The Admin can Falg/ unflag the Influencers, Sponsors or Campaigns There is a dedicated Report page for the number of reports recieved for a particular  Influencer or Campaign Currently the Flag/unflag button is a dummy and has no relevance right now, however the admin may delete that particular Influencer/Ad/Sponsor
+Admin page consists of various statistics related to Influencers, Sponsors, Campaigns The Admin can Falg/ unflag the Influencers, Sponsors or Campaigns There is a dedicated Report page for the number of reports recieved for a particular  Influencer or Campaign Currently the Flag/unflag button is a dummy button, but although the admin has the ability to delete the Inappropriate Influencers/Sponsors/Campaigns